 JOYY (YY) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the social media company had lost 14.88% over the past month.
-This has lagged the Computer and Technology sector's loss of 14.71% and the S&P 500's loss of 11.67% in that time.
+Coming into today, shares of the social media company had lost 4.57% in the past month.
+In that same time, the Computer and Technology sector lost 9.03%, while the S&P 500 lost 6.51%.

-Wall Street will be looking for positivity from JOYY as it approaches its next earnings report date.
-In that report, analysts expect JOYY to post earnings of $0.52 per share.
-This would mark year-over-year growth of 23.81%.
+JOYY will be looking to display strength as it nears its next earnings release.
+On that day, JOYY is projected to report earnings of $0.52 per share, which would represent year-over-year growth of 23.81%.
 Our most recent consensus estimate is calling for quarterly revenue of $580.16 million, down 10.82% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.95 per share and revenue of $2.46 billion.
-These totals would mark changes of +47.73% and -5.98%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $1.95 per share and revenue of $2.46 billion, which would represent changes of +47.73% and -5.98%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for JOYY.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for JOYY should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Digging into valuation, JOYY currently has a Forward P/E ratio of 12.53.
-This represents a discount compared to its industry's average Forward P/E of 19.69.
+Valuation is also important, so investors should note that JOYY has a Forward P/E ratio of 13.48 right now.
+Its industry sports an average Forward P/E of 19.91, so we one might conclude that JOYY is trading at a discount comparatively.

 The Internet - Services industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 53, putting it in the top 22% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 54, which puts it in the top 22% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report